 Serious illness withdrawal

-You can withdraw your savings from your standard accounts if you are leaving service as a result of serious illness just as you can if you leave for any other reason.
+You can withdraw your savings from your standard accounts if you are leaving service as a result of serious illness.
 You just need to complete a leaving form.
-An earlier withdrawal from your locked accounts may be available if we are reasonably satisfied that you are suffering from a serious illness.
-You’ll find more information to help you on the medical withdrawal form.
+An early withdrawal from your locked accounts may be available if we are reasonably satisfied that you are suffering from a serious illness.
+You’ll find more information to help you on the medical withdrawal form .

 Life-shortening congenital condition withdrawal